American Express Gold Rewards Card Review

 Which Cards Compete With the Gold Card?

 If you're looking for a points-generating card with dining credits, only the American Express Platinum Charge card competes, but this has a $1,000+ annual fee.
+Our guide to the Best American Express Credit Cards has more information about the cards available.

-Our View: The American Express Gold Card is, in our opinion, useful for anyone who will use the dining credits and make the most of the Membership Rewards points.
+Our View: The American Express Gold Rewards Card is, in our opinion, useful for anyone who will use the dining credits and make the most of the Membership Rewards points.
 The dining credits are worth $200 and offset the annual fee (if redeemed).
 If you spend at least $10,000 a year on a credit card, it's likely the card will have some benefits.
 If you spend much less, this card is unlikely to offer value for money.

-Our View: The American Express Gold Card is, in our opinion, useful for anyone who will use the dining credits and make the most of the Membership Rewards points.
+Our View: The American Express Gold Rewards Card is, in our opinion, useful for anyone who will use the dining credits and make the most of the Membership Rewards points.
 The dining credits are worth $200 and offset the annual fee (if redeemed).
 If you spend at least $10,000 a year on a credit card, it's likely the card will have some benefits.
 If you spend much less, this card is unlikely to offer value for money.